 Coronaviruses are a family of viruses that can lead to upper-respiratory infections in humans.
 Recent clinical reports also suggest that the SARS-CoV-2 virus can affect other body-systems, including the nervous, cardiovascular, gastrointestinal and renal systems.
 Among the recent iterations of coronaviruses to move from animal to human carriers is SARS-CoV-2, which, beginning in Wuhan, China, in late 2019, caused a global pandemic due to its rapid spread and the relatively high mortality rate (as compared to the seasonal influenza).
-In late April of 2022, the World Health Organization's estimates indicate the number of worldwide COVID-19 infections have exceeded 505 million and the number of deaths directly attributed to COVID-19 have exceeded 6.2 million.
-Pfizer/-BioNTech received FDA approval for their COVID-19 vaccines in August of 2021 and the Moderna vaccine in January 2022.
+In late July of 2022, the World Health Organization's estimates indicate the number of worldwide COVID-19 infections have exceeded 566 million and the number of deaths directly attributed to COVID-19 have exceeded 6.4 million.
+Pfizer/BioNTech received FDA approval for their COVID-19 vaccines in August of 2021 and the Moderna vaccine in January 2022.
 The Janssen vaccine is currently available in the United States under Emergency Use Authorizations ("EUA") by the FDA.
-We believe given the size of the worldwide pandemic that even with additional vaccines projected to be available in the months ahead, there will be demand for the highly differentiated NT-CoV2-1 vaccine, once development is successfully completed.
-We intend to combine the research, patent applications and biological materials covered by our NIAID license with our existing clinical research and manufacturing capabilities to respond rapidly to this ongoing, global, public health issue.
+In July 2022, the FDA granted EUA for the Novavax COVID-19 vaccine as well.
+The overall disease burden from COVID-19 has continued to increase in the U.S. despite 92% of those age 5 or older.
+Current vaccines have reduced the rates of hospitalization and death due to COVID-19 in vaccinated individuals, but the transmission levels even in vaccinated individuals has allowed SARS-CoV-2 variants to continue to circulate.
+We believe given the size of the worldwide pandemic that even with additional vaccines available in the months ahead, there will be demand for the highly differentiated NT-CoV2-1 vaccine, once development is successfully completed.
+We intend to combine the research, patent applications and biological materials covered by our NIAID license and with our NRC license and our existing clinical research and manufacturing capabilities to respond rapidly to this ongoing, global, public health issue.
 We believe our NT-CoV2-1 vaccine holds the possibility of playing an important role in addressing this issue.